 Open Educational Resources – This website allows educators to use, reuse, created and submit education content for themselves and others.
 All materials Creative Commons or GNU licensed.

-Center for Social Media on Fair Use – Founded at American University’s School of Communication, this organization pays particular attention to Fair Use in documentary film and video.
+Center for Media & Social Impact – Founded at American University’s School of Communication, this organization pays particular attention to Fair Use in documentary film and video.

 Stanford Copyright & Fair Use Center – The website of the Copyright & Fair Use Center at Stanford University primarily focuses on copyright issues as they pertain to education and library communities, including fair use.